ikubaku/ikbk.net/README.md

 $ pelican -l -p 8080
 ```

+## Previewing
+The resulting web pages from PRs are deployed on webpreview/PR number.

+The PRs from branches beginning with no-preview/ are ignored and will not be deployed on the server.

 ## Deployment
 1. Push all the updates to the `master` branch.
 2. Create the pull-request to the `deploy` branch.